Celal ile Ceren

 Celal ile Ceren is a 2013 Turkish romantic comedy film directed by Togan Gökbakar and starring Şahan Gökbakar and Ezgi Mola.
 The film was released nationwide on 18 January 2013.

 Celal ile Ceren has been accused of sexism by Turkish film critics and recognized to be one of the worst films ever made.
 It is considered to be a mockbuster of the high-grossing Turkish comedy Recep İvedik.

-Movie creator, director, and lead Şahan Gökbakar said that the production of the movie would have been impossible without the help of his friend Deniz Ünal.
-Even though the two live thousands of miles away from each other, Gökbakar said that their Skype calls together helped him keep his cool, as producing the movie was, in his own words: "Very long and hard."
-The two remain best friends.